JavierM42/react-line-wrapping-input/README.md

 `<textarea>` elements wrap, but don't adjust their size to the content, and they allow line breaks.

-Sometimes, you need an input that wraps when the content is too long, but you don't want line breaks.
+What about an input that wraps when the content is too long, but doesn't allow user-entered line breaks?

-This package solves that problem, and does it based on a `textarea` element.
+No easy way to do that natively on the web.
+This package solves that, using a neat trick and a `textarea` element.
 No need to mess around with `contenteditable`.

 <!-- TODO [Live demo](codesandbox URL) -->